 Spark runs on both Windows and UNIX-like systems (e.g. Linux, Mac OS).
-All you need to run it is to have
+It’s easy to run

 JAVA_HOME environment variable pointing to a Java installation.